uncsdss/DATA992-Summer-2025-Team1/literature_review.md

 - **Rule-Based Extraction from PDFs**
   Uses regex and Apache PDFBox to extract metadata from raw documents.
 Shows value of rule-based + ML hybrids.
   [Read more](https://doi.org/10.24507/icicelb.12.02.121)

+*→ For our project:*
+These studies inform how we might extract structured metadata from .adoc and related files.
+We may combine rule-based systems (e.g., regex or YAML parsing) with ML models to generate robust metadata fields such as service name, doc type, and topic.

+---